 During planning, for each SDP instance, determine if depot spec Map: fields are used, and if the triggers table references the script SetDefaultDepotSpecMapField.py.
+For each instance, use the p4 depots command.
+Examine the Map: field of the depot specs.

-The modern SDP uses the server.depot.root configurable to define where depots are stored.
 In older versions of the SDP, the Map: field of the depot spec was used to track which depots were stored physically on which volumes.
 Starting in 2014, p4d introduced the server.depot.root configurable to define a standard location for all depots.
 The SDP took advantage of this, and stopped using the depot spec Map: fields.
 The Map: field was managed manually, or with the add of the (now obsolete) SetDefaultDepotSpecMapField.py.